kikoano/web2vr/README.md

 Do not use A-Frame version 1.1.0 it breaks Web2VR code.

 Everything has been tested on desktop VR.
-More simple examples also work on Oculus Go with fine performance.
+Desktop Chrome version 89.0.4389.82 and Firefox version 86.0 have been used for testing.
 I dont have Oculus Quest so i cannot confirm if everything works there.
 ## A-Frame community components
 This library uses [Super hands](https://github.com/wmurphyrd/aframe-super-hands-component), [Super keyboard](https://github.com/supermedium/aframe-super-keyboard) and [GIF Shader](https://github.com/mayognaise/aframe-gif-shader) A-Frame community components.
 ## License